bendory/wordler/README.md

 * [x] connect puzzler to solver
     * [x] gather statistics on iterations
-	* [ ] There's a resource leak somewhere in `wordler/main` such that it slows as it iterates.
+	* [ ] There's a resource leak somewhere in `wordler/main` such that it slows as it iterates when running with local dictionary.
 Find and fix that!
 * [ ] problems: `/usr/share/dict` on Mac does not include...
     * [ ] plurals
 	* [ ] fewer